 As you know, school personnel are uniquely situated to prevent, mitigate, and report child sexual abuse.
-Nationally, up to 1 in 4 girls and 1 in 6 boys is a victim of child sexual abuse1.
-Of the children victimized in 2011, schools officials were significantly more likely than police to know about interpersonal violence occurring against students.2 As the Adverse Childhood Experiences Study (ACES) noted, childhood trauma can have negative lasting long-term effects on life expectancy, economic outlook, and life satisfaction3.
+Nationally, up to 1 in 4 girls and 1 in 6 boys are a victim of child sexual abuse.
+Schools officials are significantly more likely than police to know about interpersonal violence occurring against students.
+As the Adverse Childhood Experiences Study (ACES) noted, childhood trauma can have negative lasting long-term effects on life expectancy, economic outlook, and life satisfaction.

-In 2018, the Colorado Child Abuse and Neglect Hotline System received 221,969 calls from concerned Coloradans.
-Those calls led to 112,983 reports or what is more accurately known as "referrals" of child abuse or neglect raising allegations of suspected child abuse and/or neglect.
-Of the 59,825 allegations of suspected child abuse or neglect, 4,227, or 7% or all allegations, concerned sexual abuse, and 1,111 of these allegations were substantiated.
+In 2019, the Colorado Child Abuse and Neglect Hotline System received over 200,000 calls from concerned Coloradans.
+Of those calls, 59,825 allegations of suspected child abuse or neglect were screened in.
+Of those, 4,259 (7% of all allegations) concerned sexual abuse, and 1,187 of these allegations were substantiated.
 Ibid.